NG-SF/movieApp/README.md

 # Movie Night planning App

 API Hack project for Thinkful.

-This app was created to make the process of choosing what movie to watch easier.
+This app was designed to make the process of choosing what movie to watch easier.\
 It uses YouTube and Movie DB APIs to retrieve information.